mvolkmann/blog/src/chess.md

    defended by a pawn that is one rank behind it.
 1. Sometimes it is good to take a piece that is protected because if they take back they expose a more valuable piece.
+1. Activate your king in the end game, especially when the opponent queen has been captured.

 ## Notation